 The primary responsibility of the physician is the well-being of the child.
 Therefore, if the parental decision places the child at risk of harm then further action may be indicated.
 When there are differences in opinion between the parents and physicians that cannot be resolved ethics consultation may be pursued, and legal avenues may be pursued when all other means have failed.
 Children should be included in decision-making at a developmentally appropriate level and assent should be sought when possible.
 (See Parental Decision Making.)

 Is there such a thing as presumed/implied consent?

-The patient's consent should only be "presumed", rather than obtained, in emergency situations when the patient is unconscious or incompetent and no surrogate decision maker is available.
+The patient's consent should only be "presumed," rather than obtained, in emergency situations when the patient is unconscious or incompetent and no surrogate decision maker is available, and the emergency interventions will prevent death or disability.
 In general, the patient's presence in the hospital ward, ICU or clinic does not represent implied consent to all treatment and procedures.
-The patient's wishes and values may be quite different than the values of the physician's.
-While the principle of respect for person obligates you to do your best to include the patient in the health care decisions that affect his life and body, the principle of beneficence may require you to act on the patient's behalf when his life is at stake.
+The patient's wishes and values may be quite different from the values of the physician.
+While the principle of respect for person obligates you to do your best to include the patient in the health care decisions that affect her life and body, the principle of beneficence may require you to act on the patient's behalf when her life is at stake.

 1 Appelbaum PS.
 Assessment of patient’s competence to consent to treatment.
 New England Journal of Medicine.
 2007; 357: 1834-1840. [back to article]